Statutes and By-Laws

 Article XIII: Notification of Changes

-The President shall notify any changes in the Statutes, the names of elected officers of the Society, change in address of the registered office, dissolution of the Society, to the Court of Illkirch-Graffenstaden.
+The President shall notify any changes in the Statutes, the names of elected officers of the Society, dissolution of the Society, to the Prefect of the Rhône Department.

 Article XIV: Official Language

 English shall be the official language of the European Society of Biomechanics.

 Article XV: By-laws

 By-laws governing the administration of the Society shall be drawn up by the Council and submitted to the members for ratification.